lvgl/lvgl/docs/details/main-components/animation.rst

 You should delete an Animation using :cpp:expr:`lv_anim_delete(var, func)` if one of these two conditions exists:

-- the object (variable) being animated stops being relevant, or
+- the object (variable) being animated is deleted or
 - a running animation needs to be stopped before it is completed.

 If you kept a copy of the pointer returned by :cpp:func:`lv_anim_start` as